How to Get Very Cheap Car Insurance with No Deposit

 Budget-minded drivers across America are always searching for very cheap car insurance with no deposit.

 Drivers in any state can get cheap car insurance.
 Unfortunately, there’s no such thing as cheap car insurance with no deposit.
 It simply does not exist.

-In order for car insurance to be legal, you need to pay something in order for your policy to begin.
+Unfortunately, in order for car insurance to be legal, you need to pay something in order for your policy to begin.
 Your car insurance is not legal until you pay for it upfront.
-Without that deposit –your initial insurance payment – you do not have legal car insurance.
+Without that deposit – your initial insurance payment – you do not have legal car insurance.
 Without legal car insurance, you cannot legally drive on roads in any state.

 Yes, a quick Google search will reveal several companies that appear to be offering to sell you cheap car insurance with no deposit.
 These companies might seem to promise exactly what you want.
 However, there’s no way around the deposit rule.

 Why Can’t I Buy Car Insurance with No Deposit?

 In order to buy car insurance with “no deposit”, you need to be able to purchase that insurance without paying any money upfront – either whole or in part.

 Car insurance, in order to be legal, requires at least some type of payment upfront before you’re covered.
 All car insurance policies in all states require some type of initial payment.
 This isn’t always a “deposit”.
 Typically, your first insurance payment installment is enough to activate your insurance policy.